awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 Returns the schema of this DynamicFrame\.

 The returned schema is guaranteed to contain every field that is present in a record in this DynamicFrame, but in a small number of cases it may contaion additional fields as well\.
-The \[\[recomputeSchema\]\] method can be used to "tighten" the schema based on the records in this DynamicFrame\.
+The [unnest](#glue-etl-scala-apis-glue-dynamicframe-class-defs-unnest) method can be used to "tighten" the schema based on the records in this DynamicFrame\.

 ## def selectField<a name="glue-etl-scala-apis-glue-dynamicframe-class-defs-selectField"></a>